 I read an article recently about the rise of Detroit ruin porn that pointed out how the well-documented fetish many people have for decay and industrial ruins can actually create a “brand” of ruin, furthering the perception of a place as dead when in fact many people still live, work and struggle there.
 In the case of Detroit, I can see how reveling in wreckage is a bit antisocial, perhaps even cruel, and yet the very idea of inevitable death, carrying with it the manifest folly of human concerns, is at the core of ruin porn fetish.
 Memento mori: You and everyone you know will die and become wreckage plowed under and renewed, because that’s they way of all things.
 Fight it and be terrified; accept it and know peace.
 Live accordingly.

 Several teenagers, one playing a ukelele, moved past speaking in low voices, en route to a secluded low-tide beach.
 Years ago, I embarrassed my mother when I joked about her desire to learn the ukelele.
 “Mom, the ukelele is like Gilligan’s Island or something,” I said.
 “Why not just learn the guitar?”
 I apparently put her off the idea, and felt remorse about it.
-And now, all the cool kids are playing the ukelele: Merrill Garbus/Tune-Yards, Eddie Vedder and 8000 others on YouTube are all crazy for their ukeleles.
+And now: Merrill Garbus/Tune-Yards, Eddie Vedder and 8000 others on YouTube are all crazy for their ukeleles.

 * * *